 Tens of thousands of shorebirds, geese and ducks stop, rest, nest and feed in sheltered areas of Presqu’ile Bay during spring migration.
 King rail, wood duck, least bittern, wood thrush, Virginia rail, American bittern, common gallinule, pied-billed grebe, marsh wren and eastern wood-pewee are just some of the many species that have been spotted here.
 It is no wonder that the bay is such a popular place for birders.
 The wetlands function as an important fish nursery, and several at-risk turtle species are also likely to be found in this undisturbed natural area.

 Coastal wetlands play important roles in filtering water, mitigating floods and providing habitat for birds, fish, frogs, turtles and other species — many of them at risk.
 They are also areas of great beauty and provide many recreational opportunities.

 NCC is now working with DUC to develop a joint management plan for the property, which the organizations will co-own.
 We have begun field work to learn more about the property and to look at potential plans around future public access.

 - Location: 3 kilometres from Presqu’ile Provincial Park in Brighton, Northumberland County, Ontario.

 - Habitat type: Wetland and fields (once a farm field that will be restored to a natural meadow and forest).

-- Species of note: King rail, wood duck, least bittern, wood thrush, Virginia rail, American bittern, common gallinule, pied-billed grebe, marsh wren and eastern wood-pewee.
+- Species of note: This high-priority waterfowl habitat hosts up to 25 species of waterfowl, including king rail, wood duck, least bittern, wood thrush, Virginia rail, American bittern, common gallinule, pied-billed grebe, marsh wren and eastern wood-pewee.